readyplayerme/qa-interview-test/README.md

 ## Prerequisites

-The candidate needs to have .net 7 installed, and preferrable also Visual Studio 2022.
-Alternatively codesharing, screensharing and 'screen takeover' tools can be used if necessary.
-Be sure to ask the interviewer about this if you are having any troubles.
+The candidate needs to have .net 7 installed, and also Visual Studio 2022.